jaredramirez/elm-language-server/README.md

 This project is still in pretty early development, so the feature set is currently limited.

 * As-you-type diagnostics (compiler errors, etc)
-* Find's user installed elm version to build codebase against, either global or local (node_modules) installation
+* Find user installed elm version to get diagnostics, either global or local (node_modules) installations

 ## Future